 Local SEO: The process of optimizing customer traffic based on a geographical location.

 LSI (Latent Semantic Indexing): Words and phrases that are semantically related to your primary keyword.
-These words share the same context and are frequently used or found together. 💡Example: the LSI keywords of “SEO” are SEO tool, SEO agency, SEO audit, etc.
+These words share the same context and are frequently used or found together. 💡Example: the LSI keywords of “SEO” are SEO tool, SEO agency, SEO audit, etc. It is often confused with PBI (Phrase-Based Indexing), but is starkly different.
+LSI can be damaging to SEO efforts if used in content unnaturally.

 Manual Action: A Google penalty where a human reviewer concluded that your website did not follow Google’s webmaster quality guidelines.
 A site that receives a manual action either gets its rank greatly reduced or gets removed from the SERPs completely.
 You can check if your site has a manual action in your Google Search Console.